hardman-commerce/magento2-fixtures/README.md

 ## What is it?

-An alternative to the procedural script based fixtures in Magento 2 integration tests.
+An alternative to the procedural script-based fixtures in Magento 2 integration tests.

 It aims to be: